Unusual Options Activity Insight: iShares Silver Trust | Benzinga

 Unusual Options Activity Insight: iShares Silver Trust

-Shares of iShares Silver Trust (NYSE:SLV) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $23.64.
+Shares of iShares Silver Trust (NYSE:SLV) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $23.68.

 - Option Type: SWEEP